maf-kakimoto/horse_racing/README.md

 - racefile_past.py
   - This script is to download race data in the past.
   - Please specify target races in `holdings_sampling.yml`
+- file2db_past.py
+  - This script is to store data from file into database.